 We trust all volunteers to take suitable precautions and to get vaccinated against all possible contagions.
 Please see your GP/doctor or local travel clinic for advice on vaccinations.
 Remember to tell them that whilst in Bali you will never be more than three hours from a hospital and that we are not based in a remote location.

-For the most up-to-date information about travelling to Sri Lanka please check the Fit for Travel website.
+For the most up-to-date information about travelling to Indonesia please check the Fit for Travel website.

 Courses of vaccinations that are usually advised are as follows:

 Hepatitis B is spread through infected blood, contaminated needles and sexual intercourse.
 Vaccination is recommended for those at occupational risk (e.g. health care workers), for long stays or frequent travel.
 The vaccine is given as three shots over six months.
 A rapid schedule is also available, as is a combined vaccination with Hepatitis A For 95% of people, a lifetime protection is the result.

 Adult diphtheria tetanus Single booster recommended if you haven’t had one in the previous ten years.
 Side effects can include sore arm and/or a mild fever.

 Hepatitis A Provides almost 100% protection for up to a year; a booster after 12 months provides at least another 20 years’ protection.
 Mild side effects, such as headache and sore arm, occur in 5-10% of people getting the shot.